 What Are the Disadvantages of a Revocable Living Trust?

 A revocable living trust does not provide some of the tax advantages of an irrevocable living trust.
-The trade-off, according to the Internal Revenue Service (IRS), of getting to make changes to a revocable living trust is not getting all the tax protection found in an irrevocable one.
+The trade-off, according to the Internal Revenue Service (IRS), of getting to make changes to an irrevocable living trust is not getting all the tax protection found in an irrevocable one.

-Another drawback of a revocable living trust is that these papers are usually more expensive to get written than most wills.
-However, a lengthy, complicated will could cost about the same as a simple revocable living trust.
+Another drawback is that these papers are usually more expensive to get written than most wills.
+However, a lengthy, complicated will could cost about the same as a simple living trust.
 Many people find the wealth of options a trust can provide to be well worth the expense.
 A Texas estate planning attorney can draft the estate planning papers you need.
 For legal help contact our office today, we offer a free consultation.